What is the NNPHL Program?

 What other NNPHL learning opportunities are available?

-NNPHL is developing an open-access, publicly available online course — the NNPHL E-Learning Course.
-This distance learning course will be open to anyone regardless of one’s experience, professional level or engagement with NNPHL (e.g. previous NNPHL applicants, and NNPHL alumni are able to take the e-learning course).
+NNPHL has developed an open-access, publicly available online course — the NNPHL E-Learning Course.
+This distance learning course is open to anyone regardless of one’s experience, professional level or engagement with NNPHL (e.g. previous NNPHL applicants, and NNPHL alumni are able to take the e-learning course).
 No application is required for the NNPHL E-Learning Course.
-The online course will be available at no cost.
+The online course is available at no cost.
 Registration for this course will be open tentatively in June 2018.
 If you are interested in registering for this course or receiving updates about the course, sign-up here.